THIS DATE IN HISTORY: Jan. 18

 1973: In the highlight of their first NHL season, the expansion New York Islanders stun the defending Stanley Cup champion Bruins 9-7 at Boston Garden, ending a 12-game losing streak and a 20-game winless streak on the road.
 The Islanders take a 5-0 lead in the first period and survive a four-goal game by Boston's Johnny Bucyk for the victory, one of two road wins by New York all season.
-The Islanders finish 12-60-6, setting NHL records for fewest wins and points.
+The Islanders finish 12-60 with six ties, setting NHL records for fewest wins and points.

 2000: Steve Yzerman scores his 614th goal, the most in NHL history by a player who spends his entire career with one team.
 Yzerman breaks Mario Lemieux's record during Detroit's 6-1 road loss to the Calgary Flames.

 2002: Detroit's Luc Robitaille scores his 611th goal during a 3-1 victory against the Washington Capitals at Joe Louis Arena to become the leading goal-scorer among left wings in NHL history.
 He passes Bobby Hull, who has 610 goals when he retires in 1980.